Norcia

 Norcia (/it/), traditionally known in English by its Latin name of Nursia (/ˈnɜrsiə, ˈnɜrʃ(i)ə/ NUR-see-ə-,_-NUR-sh(ee-)ə), is a town and comune (municipality) in the province of Perugia in southeastern Umbria, Italy.

 Unlike many ancient towns, it is located in a wide plain abutting the Monti Sibillini, a subrange of the Apennines with some of its highest peaks, near the Sordo River, a small stream that eventually flows into the Nera.
 The town is popularly associated with the Valnerina (the valley of the Nera).
 It is a member of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The area is known for its air and scenery, and is a base for mountaineering and hiking.
 It is also widely known for hunting, especially of the wild boar, and for sausages and ham made from wild boar and pork.
 In Italian, such products have been named after Norcia, and are known as norcineria.

+Etymology

+The name Norcia has been connected with several ancient traditions.
+According to Adone Palmieri, it has been linked to a King Urso Nursino, while another tradition derives the name from the goddess Nortia, identified with Fortuna, who was venerated there by the Etruscans.

 History

-Traces of human settlement in Norcia's area date back to the Neolithic Age.

-The town's known history begins with settlement by the Sabines in the 5th century BC.
-After the conquest by the Romans in the 3rd century BC, it was an ally of ancient Rome in 205 BC, during the Second Punic War, when it was known in Latin as Nursia, but the earliest extant Roman ruins date from around the 1st century.
-The renegade general Quintus Sertorius, who famously fought a guerrilla war in Spain against the Roman government (80–72 BC), was born in Nursia in c.
-123 BC.
-Another famous Nursian of Roman times was Vespasia Polla (born c.
-15 BC), the mother of the emperor Vespasian.

-St. Benedict, the founder of the Benedictine monastic system, and his twin sister St. Scholastica, were born here in AD 480.
-In the 8th century, an oratory was built so pilgrims could pray at St. Benedict's birthplace.
-Monks came to Norcia in the 10th century.
-Contemporary monks care for the Monastery of St. Benedict, built over the Roman ruins of the house of Sts.
-Benedict and Scholastica.

-In the 6th century Norcia was conquered by the Lombards, becoming part of the Duchy of Spoleto.
-In the 9th century it suffered from Saracen attacks, which started a period of deep decadence.
-In the 11th century, it was part of the domain of St. Henry, Holy Roman Emperor.
-In the 12th century Norcia became an independent commune within the Papal territories, with an increasing political and economical prestige.
-The collaboration with the Benedictine abbey in Preci led to the creation of the Schola Chirurgica.
-Studies at this institution contributed to Norcia residents improving their swine breeding.
-The powerful Spoleto and the 1324 earthquake thwarted the city's ambitions, and in 1354 it was returned definitively to the Papal authority.
+Pre-Roman period

+Norcia, ancient Nursia, was a city of the Sabines, although situated very close to the territory of the Umbrians, as attested by classical writers including Livy, Plutarch, Dionysius, Pliny, Silius Italicus, and Ptolemy.

+In early times several Sabine settlements or pagi arose in the territory of Norcia.
+Their existence is attested by numerous tomb discoveries containing funerary objects of distinctly Italic type.

+Particularly notable were the discoveries of a necropolis at Ancarano (a frazione of Norcia), where one such settlement stood.
+Traces of a temple built of roughly squared stones were found there, together with Etruscan and Campanian terracottas and remains of an ancient defensive wall composed of irregular natural stones laid without mortar.
+Among the most remarkable finds were bronze objects including Italic swords, shield disks worked in relief and decorated with studs and bosses, fibulae, rings, and other items dating to the 7th century BC.

+Another necropolis existed near the town itself, in the plain known as Santa Scolastica.

+According to the historian Giacomo Lauro, Norcia was a powerful Sabine city when the Sabine territory was divided for a long time into four prefectures: Norcia itself, Rieti, Cures, and Nomentum.
+Under King Songo it was regarded as the capital of Sabina.
+Homer and Virgil recount that many centuries before the founding of Rome the warriors of Norcia took part in the siege of Troy and later received Roman citizenship.